spyren/Mecrisp-Cube/README.md

 Forth is perfect for embedded systems where some sort of user interactivity like CLI and extensibility (at runtime) are needed.

 C & Forth in the 21st Century.
 C and Forth are both about 50 years old.
-To combine the strength of this two worlds results in a powerful system that outperforms other much newer systems like Python.
+The combination of the strength of this two worlds results in a powerful system that outperforms other much newer systems like Python.
 Good design withstands the test of time.

 The goal of Mecrisp-Cube is to be a complete Forth programming environment for STM32 MCUs.
 There are three flavors available: